banko-ch/LoginSystem/README.md

 4. Now go to your URL where the server is located and signup

-#### I do not care how you use this system, you can use it for your own website if you want, or you can completely change everything.
-I how this readme file was helpful to use.
+#### I don't care how you use this system, you can use it for your own website if you want or you can completely change everything, totally up to you.
+I hope this README file was helpful to you.
 Have fun!